ISDuBA/ISDuBA/docs/isdubad-config.md

 - `publishers_tlps`: Rules what the feed import is allowed to import.
 Defaults to `{ "*" = [ "WHITE", "GREEN", "AMBER", "RED" ] }`
 - `default_message`: The message that should be displayed inside the source manager.
 - `aes_key`: A crypto token in form of 64 character long hex string used to encrypt security sensitive\
-   fields in the database like passphrasses and private keys.
+   fields in the database like passphrases and private keys.
 Defaults to "".\
    If an empty token is given, the server will generate a new one every time it starts.\
    You can store the generated token in the config file to re-gain access to the encrypted data.\
    Alternatively you can put the token in a separate file and store the path to this file\